jstnsmth/jstnsmth.github.io/projects/tcp.md

   <img width="700px" src="../img/bankdb/bankinterface.PNG" class="img-thumbnail">
 </div>

-This C program reads binary files that contain TCP headers, prints tehir contents and generates corresponding response headers which are written into separate binary files.
-This prgoram ferforms  key operations ike reading binary data, interpreting this data and displaying TCP header fields and creating response headers by adujsting ports, sequence numbers and control bits as they are needed.
+This C program reads binary files that contain TCP headers, prints their contents, and generates corresponding response headers which are written into separate binary files.
+This program performs key operations like reading binary data, interpreting this data displaying TCP header fields, and creating response headers by adjusting ports, sequence numbers, and control bits as they are needed.
 Once the data is processed, it will write generated response headers into separate binary files.
-Below is the printheader function that:
+Below is the printhead function that:

 ```c
 void printheader(const unsigned char data[])